linkarzu/linkarzu.github.io/_posts/macos/alacritty-to-kitty/2024-06-25-alacritty-to-kitty.md

 - But I kept going back to Obsidian to take and read my notes, and I hated that, even though I have keymaps configured to jump to each app, [link to my karabiner-elements video here](https://youtu.be/Cr35bp8yAzo){:target="\_blank"}
-  - And yes, Obsdian has vim key bindings and vimrc support, but it cannot compete with all the keymaps and keybindings I have configured in neovim, for example:
+  - And yes, Obsidian has vim key bindings and vimrc support, but it cannot compete with all the keymaps and keybindings I have configured in neovim, for example:
     - Keymap to jump between markdown headings